-2020 Club and Volunteer of the Year nominations open
+2020 Awards: Club and Volunteer of the Year nominations close Sunday

-Your chance to celebrate standout efforts by the organisations and people who have helped keep motorsport alive through these unprecedented times
+This week is your final chance to celebrate standout efforts by the organisations and people who have helped keep motorsport alive through these unprecedented times.

 In a normal year, the Club and Volunteer of the Year awards are an opportunity to make some noise on behalf of the grassroots clubs and volunteers who keep the sport thriving and deserve particular praise for going that extra mile.
-This is of course not a normal year by any stretch of the imagination, but the motivation to celebrate the achievements of organisations and people very much remains and Motorsport UK is inviting nominations for these prestigious awards.
+This is of course not a normal year by any stretch of the imagination, but the motivation to celebrate the achievements of organisations and people very much remains and Motorsport UK is inviting nominations.

 The Club of the Year has been awarded for the last 27 years with Clitheroe and District Motor Club winning in 2019 for its “work in ensuring safe and low-cost motorsport is available to all, regardless of background”.
 Winners before that included Enniskillen Motor Club, Southsea Motor Club and many others from across the UK.

 Held for the last 17 years, the Volunteer of the Year award similarly rewards the hard work of the army of unpaid enthusiasts helping keep events running.
 Dave Read was awarded the Volunteer of the Year title in 2019 for his “work and tireless dedication organising the North West Stages Rally”.

 In light of this year’s lockdown afflicted season, the categories for 2020 have changed slightly and will now comprise Club of the Year, Organising Team of the Year, Volunteer of the Year and Community Supporter of the Year, with the last award open to nominations from family members or friends as well as clubs.